LUCIatUCI/websitecontent/README.md

 Instructions for creating your LUCI page.

-1. Go to websitecontent repo
+1. Login to your github account.
+If you don't have one, you will have to create an account first.
 2. Fork the repo
 3. Click the students directory
 4. Click "create new file"